troglobyte-coder/learning_module/README.md

 ## contact

-If you want to contact me and have a few questions regarding the topic of programming you can write me a letter, my Gmail is <michaelbrockus@gmail.com>.
+If you want to contact me and have a few questions regarding the solutions in the programming you can write me a letter, my Gmail is <michaelbrockus@gmail.com>.

 You may find that I have some social media platforms in which you can follow me.
-[LinkedIn](https://www.linkedin.com/in/michael-brockus), [Facebook](https://facebook.com/michael.brockus.555), and [Instagram](https://instagram.com/michael_gene_brockus/)
+[LinkedIn](https://www.linkedin.com/in/michael-brockus), [Facebook](https://facebook.com/michael.brockus.555), and [Instagram](https://instagram.com/troglobyte_coder/)